This post may contain affiliate links, from which we earn an income.

 The Stelvio Pass, Italy

 Having covered over 5,000km in Italy in our motorhome, we were heading north.
-Through the beautiful landscape of Emilia-Romagna and the Italian lakes, we meandered slowly towards the mighty Alps and Bormio.
+Through the beautiful landscape of Emilia-Romagna and the lakes, we meandered slowly through Italy towards the mighty Alps and Bormio.

-If you’re looking for a hotel in Bormio for the night before tackling the Stelvio Pass, check out the QC Terme Hotel Bagni Vecchi which has an amazing spa with outdoor infinity pool overlooking the mountains.
-Get the best prices and special offers through Booking.com.
+If you’re looking for a hotel in Bormio for the night before tackling the Stelvio Pass, check out the QC Terme Hotel Bagni Vecchi which has an amazing spa with an outdoor infinity pool overlooking the mountains.

 The Wild Atlantic Way, Ireland

-The 2,500 km Wild Atlantic Way coastal drive winds its way along Ireland’s west coast from the most northerly tip of Malin Head, County Donegal, to the gourmet capital of Kinsale in County Cork in the south, making it one of the best scenic drives in Europe.
+The 2,500 km Wild Atlantic Way coastal drive winds its way along Ireland’s west coast from the most northerly tip of Malin Head, County Donegal, to the gourmet capital of Kinsale in County Cork in the south, making it one of the best scenic drives in Europe, as well as one of the longest drives in this post!

 For outdoor enthusiasts, there are superb surfing locations around Bundoran, as well as hikes with stunning views in Connemara National Park.
 Regardless of whether you are looking for empty windswept beaches or lively pub sessions, Irish culture or nature, the Wild Atlantic Way has something for everyone.
 Make sure you see it for yourself!